kstenerud/streamux/streamux-specification.md

 #### Field `_fixed_length`

-This field negotiates the length of the fixed-length portion in both normal and negotiation messages.
+This field negotiates the length of the fixed-length portion in negotiation, application, and OOB messages.
 It's primarily of use in supporting encryption channel or authentication data, for example a message authentication code.

 | Field      | Type         | Valid Range |
 | ---------- | ------------ | ----------- |